September 16th, 2018 3:45pm

 What I have learned in my lifetime, is that our primitive/animalistic nature controlled by our automatic brain causes us to fight and flee that which that brain detects as danger.
 Fear is the emotion tied to this reaction.
 When we believe, trust, and take direction from this primitive part of our nature, we can never truly know our Divine nature.
 That Divine nature, I believe, is our connection to God, through God’s gift to humankind—our mind.
-Yet, instead, we are incessantly taught to fear God.
+Yet, instead, we are incessantly taught to fear God and this fear-based identity of the Divine contributes to like of faith in the possibility of a supernatural entity.

 Some of you who are reading this may not believe in God, may have a non-traditional view of God, or may believe very strongly in the monotheistic God of your faith (as I do).
 Actually, to understand our duality of automatic brain and mind, it does not matter at all